Quororque/Quororque/README.md

 ## Resources (welcome to use)

-⚠️ Licensing disclaimer for resources: This work is licensed under the GNU General Public License v3.0 (GPLv3); you may copy, modify, and redistribute it for any purpose, including commercial use, provided that any derivative works are also licensed under GPLv3, the complete corresponding source code is made available, and all original copyright notices and license terms are preserved.
-Attribution should be given as **"Quororque of FaceplateVTT"** (sans quotes) where reasonable.
+<sub> ℹ️Licensing disclaimer for resources: This work is licensed under the GNU General Public License v3.0 (GPLv3); you may copy, modify, and redistribute it for any purpose, including commercial use, provided that any derivative works are also licensed under GPLv3, the complete corresponding source code is made available, and all original copyright notices and license terms are preserved.
+Attribution should be given as **"Quororque of FaceplateVTT"** (sans quotes) where reasonable.  </sub>

 - Combat Tokens by FaceplateVTT
 https://github.com/Quororque/CombatTokensByFaceplateVTT